Oregon tax revolt

-The Oregon tax revolt is a political movement in Oregon which advocates for lower taxes.
+The Oregon tax revolt is a political movement in the U.S. state of Oregon which advocates for lower taxes.
 This movement is part of a larger anti-tax movement in the western United States which began with the enactment of Proposition 13 in California.
 The tax revolt, carried out in large part by a series of citizens' initiatives and referendums, has reshaped the debate about taxes and public services in Oregon.

 Major figures

 The leaders of the tax revolt include Don McIntire, president of the Taxpayer Association of Oregon, and Bill Sizemore, leader of Oregon Taxpayers United.
-Much of the money spent to promote these anti-tax measures were provided by out-of-state backers including Americans for Tax Reform headed by Grover Norquist.
+Much of the money spent to promote these anti-tax measures were provided by out-of-state backers, including Americans for Tax Reform headed by Grover Norquist.

 Tim Knopp, a Republican lawmaker from Bend, was the main author of the “kicker” tax rebate and the later successful effort to place it in the Oregon Constitution.
 He is the former House majority leader and as of 2024, Senate Minority Leader.

 National context and the passage of Measure 5

 Oregon voters placed limits to property tax in the Oregon Constitution in 1990 with the passage of Measure 5.
-A majority of voters were frustrated by the increase in property taxes attributed to rapidly rising property values in the Portland area.
+A majority of voters were frustrated by the increase in property taxes attributed to rapidly rising property values in the Portland metropolitan area (Portland metro).
 Some attribute this home price inflation to an influx of population in the Portland metro, which is surrounded by an urban growth boundary that limits the supply of developable land.
-Others observe that the situation was much more complex, pointing to the loose monetary policy pursued by Alan Greenspan, including adjustments to the CPI that measured homeowners equivalent rent instead of actual home price, a recovering economy in the region, and numerous other factors.
+Others observe that the situation was much more complex, pointing to the loose monetary policy pursued by Alan Greenspan, including adjustments to the CPI that measured homeowners' equivalent rent instead of actual home price, a recovering economy in the region, and numerous other factors.

 Measure 5 shifted the source of school funding to the state.
 Instead of property taxes, funding had to come from the General Fund.
-Oregon does not have a sales tax, so money had to be drawn from the General Fund - primarily via the state income tax).
+Oregon does not have a sales tax, so money had to be drawn from the General Fund, primarily via the state income tax.

 Measure 5 also equalized school funding throughout the state, which meant that schools in rural areas benefited while schools in Portland saw budgets reduced.

 Measure 47

-Measure 47, which attempted to cap the annual rate at which property taxes could rise.
+Measure 47 attempted to cap the annual rate at which property taxes could rise.
 This was partly to moderate fast growing house prices in Portland.
 Measure 47 also instituted Oregon's double majority rule, in which local tax levies could only pass in minor elections when voter turnout surpassed half of the registered voters.
 In November 1996, Measure 47 was passed by the Oregon voters 52.3% to 47.7%.
 Problems with the legal wording of Measure 47 caused the Oregon Legislature to send Measure 50 to voters in 1997, which clarified Measure 47.
 During a special election in May 1997, Measure 50 was approved by the voters 55.7% to 44.3%.